 Refunds will never be issued for missed classes or if your athlete decides to stop attending classes mid-term.
 In the event of a class cancellation, the class will be rescheduled when possible.
 If this is not possible, your account will be credited with the cost of the class in full.
 Cash refunds will not be offered.

 Our class uniform consists of a team t-shirt & plain black shorts (cheer shorts, Nike Pros) and a cheerleading hair bow (any colour is fine - must be hair elastic kind and not a clip on one).
 Cheerleaders are expected to have cheerleading trainers and dancers require tan split sole slip on jazz shoes & hip-hop trainers.
 All of these items (and more) are available to buy in our online shop.
 We also have other, optional items available.
 These include hoodies, onesies, crop tops, personalised drink bottles and cheerleading bows.
-We will be adding a message board to the website shortly for parents to use to sell/buy second hand uniform items.

 Existing athletes are expected to wear their uniform to every class.
 Those who attend more than 1 class per week can wear a competition t-shirt to additional classes.
 Joggers, hoodies and leggings are allowed for warming up in only and are not permitted to be worn for training in.
 All jewellery must be removed or taped over (small stud earrings are allowed but not recommended).
 Long hair should be securely tied back.
 If your athlete turns up for class with acrylic nails, false nails, long sharp nails - they will not be allowed to participate in stunts or tumbling for safety reasons.